WGIB: History

-WQEM was purchased from Clear Channel Communications in 2002.
+WQEM serves an area about 25 mile south of Birmingham.
+It was purchased from Clear Channel Communications in 2002.
 Glen Iris kept the WQEM call sign for the station after its purchase.
 The station was assigned the WQEM call letters by the Federal Communications Commission on August 3, 1998.
 Before its purchase by Glen Iris Baptist School, WQEM served as a repeater of Top 40 station WQEN, whose signal at the time did not adequately cover the southern suburbs of Birmingham.